bonsi/fanshim-python-pwm/README.md

 * open a terminal
 * make a director using  "mkdir fanshim" so that it is "/home/pi/fanshim"
 * clone into that directory using "git clone https://github.com/grayerbeard/fanshim-python-pwm.git  /home/pi/fanshim
+* at the /home/pi/fanshim directory enter "sudo ./install.sh"
 * go to "/home/pi/fanshim/example" and test by entering
 * "python3 automatic.py --on-threshold 45 --off-threshold 47 --delay 6 --brightness 2 –verbose”
 *  fan should run as Pi warms up, stop running by typing "ctrl c"